 - Sales incentives!
 Why?

 Let’s tackle this – sales incentives work best when the firm has a good marketing program going or the market itself is in a growth stage.
-There is enough room for all brands and the more effort salespeople put in, more sales they clock in.
+There is enough room for all brands and the more effort salespeople put in, the more sales they clock in.
 Sounds reasonable.
-Rewards are extrinsic motivation and it should work.
+Rewards are extrinsic motivation and they should work.
 But, what if the sales team is not intrinsically motivated?
 They got a job to keep and for that targets need to be met.
-In such a scenario ( which unfortunately is not rare), salespeople are more likely to use means that are not ethical and end up challenging the sustainability of entire supply chain.
-This could be even more scary if the product category is perishable and carry some form of salvage value.
-In such situations, introduction of new incentive structures could be construed as signals of tacit approval of an unethical conduct.
+In such a scenario ( which unfortunately is not rare), salespeople are more likely to use means that are not ethical and end up challenging the sustainability of the entire supply chain.
+This could be even scarier if the product category is perishable and carry some form of salvage value.
+In such situations, the introduction of new incentive structures could be construed as signals of tacit approval of unethical conduct.

 Clearly, there is an emergent need to revisit the sales strategy and achieve better alignment with marketing programs.
-More importantly, firms must realize that ‘sales guys are driven by money’ is an outdated idea and they should be open to embrace the new reality – salespeople are actually looking for a sense of purpose!
-In a recently published paper titled “More than money: establishing the importance of a sense of purpose for salespeople”, Good et al.(2021) found that discover that intrinsic motivation is more positively associated with increased salesperson effort and performance.
-As sales force get more dominated by younger people, the critical role of intrinsic motivation in maintaining higher levels of effort and performance will be further strengthened.
-Therefore, it is important to monitor the activities of the sales force and not just the outcome performance, popularly measured as percentage of sales target achieved.
+More importantly, firms must realize that ‘sales guys are driven by money is an outdated idea and they should be open to embracing the new reality – salespeople are actually looking for a sense of purpose!
+In a recently published paper titled “More than money: establishing the importance of a sense of purpose for salespeople”, Good et al.(2021) found that intrinsic motivation is more positively associated with increased salesperson effort and performance.
+As salesforce get more dominated by younger people, the critical role of intrinsic motivation in maintaining higher levels of effort and performance will be further strengthened.
+Therefore, it is important to monitor the activities of the sales force and not just the outcome performance, popularly measured as the percentage of sales target achieved.